oslc-op/website/content/_index.md

 inspiredBy_before_title = "Before the Web"
 inspiredBy_before_image = "web-before.svg"
 inspiredBy_before_paragraph = "There were many hypertext systems.
 Those systems had no compatibility to one another.
 They also used different protocols to access and connect the documents.
-This made so that documents in System Type 1 could not link to documents in System Type 2."
+Documents in System Type 1 could not link to documents in System Type 2."

 inspiredBy_after_title = "After the Web"
 inspiredBy_after_image = "web-after.svg"
-inspiredBy_after_paragraph = "HTML became the standard for documents in the web.
-Alongside with a standard protocol (HTTP) which determined how to access and connect documents.
-Now documents could link to others independently of where they were stored."
+inspiredBy_after_paragraph = "HTML became the standard to represent and connect documents.
+HTTP became the standard protocol to access documents.
+Documents can be linked independent of their physical location."

 understand_title = "Key Concepts of OSLC"